 You will need to know about the needs of your funder towards the beginning of the project as well as familiarise yourself with the requirements of any named repository, so that you can plan for how to meet these requirements as you carry out your project.

-You currently have access to 1TB of storage on your personal OneDrive account, but you can also raise a support request for a Research Site.
-This will give you an free, additional 1TB of space for your research, and enable you to use the Team Site for collaboration, basic versioning of documents, and some control over access/sharing of files.
+You currently have access to 1TB of storage on your personal OneDrive account, but you can also raise a support request with IT Self Service for a Research Site or to discuss bespoke storage needs.

-For further information on safe storage of data, please see our RDM page on Storage and Backup.
+For further information, please see the RDM page on Storage and Backup.

-You can archive/preserve your data using the university's PEARL repository with no additional cost.
+You can share your data using the university's PEARL repository with no additional cost.
 However, while we can handle as much data in total as you need to deposit, there is a limit on individual file sizes.
-To find out more, contact your Information Specialist.
+To find out more, contact Open Research.

 If you are depositing using another repository, they should include information on costs within their guidance.
 Our pages on Selection, Preservation and Sharing has more information on decided what to retain, for how long, and choosing a suitable repository.